parrt/msds621/projects/dtree/dtree.md

 After successfully building the functions that construct trees and make predictions, the next phase is to wrap or pull apart these functions and wrap them into class definitions: `RegressionTree621` and `ClassifierTree621` to mimic sklearn's `DecisionTreeClassifier` and `DecisionTreeRegressor` objects.
 Script `test_dtree.py` tests your implementation.

+Object-oriented programming is probably unfamiliar to you, but there is plenty of material on the web (most of it is crap though).
+You can check out [my OO summary](https://github.com/parrt/msds501/blob/master/notes/OO.ipynb), which sucks slightly less than other stuff on the web.

+The basic idea is that class definitions organize multiple functions together (functions within a class definition are called methods).
+For example, here is the skeleton class definitions that you will need:

 ```
 class RegressionTree621:
     def __init__(self, min_samples_leaf=1, loss=None):